cndeng/namecoin-fullnode/setup.md

 ```
 ./configure CPPFLAGS="-I/usr/local/BerkeleyDB.4.8/include -O2" LDFLAGS="-L/usr/local/BerkeleyDB.4.8/lib" --with-gui=qt4
 ```
-We only use 2 cores for this part to prevent errors
+##### For this make operation we only use 2 of the cores to prevent errors
 ```
 make -j2
 ```
 ```
 sudo make install
 ```

-You can delete ~/bin folder after the compiling.
+Delete the ~/bin folder and all subfolders after the compiling and installing.
+Assuming we are still in the ```namecoin-core``` folder
 ```
 cd ..
 cd ..
 sudo rm -R ~/bin
 ```
-Once Namecoin is installed you will need to create a .namecoin folder inside of your home directory so we can ensure it is configured as we would like it to be with a full index of transactions and name history:
+Now that Namecoin is installed create a .namecoin folder inside of your home directory so we can ensure that when run it is configured as we would like it to be, with a full index of transactions and name history:
 ```
 mkdir /home/pi/.namecoin/
 ```
 ```
 cd /home/pi/.namecoin
 ```
+Open a blank text editor.
 ```
 nano namecoin.conf
 ```
-This will open a blank text editor.
 Enter the following text as a minimum:
 ```
 listen=1
 server=1